What do you think about our priorities for implementing the plan?

 March 5, 2013 – Arno Matis Architecture has applied to the City of Vancouver to rezone 2290 Main Street for a proposed 9-floor mixed-use building.
 You are invited to a community open house to view the plans, speak to the applicant team, and provide feedback.
 City staff will also be in attendance.

-Event date and time: Tuesday, March 19, 2013, 4:30pm-7:30pm (drop-in)
+Event date: Tuesday, March 19, 2013, 4:30pm-7:30pm (drop-in)

-Event location: NEC Native Education Centre, 285 East 5th Ave
+Location: NEC Native Education Centre, 285 East 5th Ave

 March 5, 2013 – Edgar Development Corp invites you to an introductory community open house to share their initial thinking for 275 Kingsway and to hear your feedback.
 The proposed vision is for a 100% rental residential project that will also provide ground floor commercial space along Kingsway.
 Review the display boards, talk to the project team, and give your thoughts and comments.
 Beverages and light snacks will be provided.

-Event date and time: Tuesday, March 12, 2013, 5:00pm-7:30pm (drop-in)
+Event date: Tuesday, March 12, 2013, 5:00pm-7:30pm (drop-in)

-Event location: NEC Native Education Centre, 285 East 5th Ave
+Location: NEC Native Education Centre, 285 East 5th Ave

 For more information, contact Brook Pooni Associates, 604-731-9053 or openhouse@brookpooni.com.

-Public realm plan workshop, March 7
+Public realm plan workshop

 February 27, 2013 – Join us and provide input on the public realm plan for Mount Pleasant.
 Meet the consultant team, PWL Partnership Landscape Architects, and share: what is important to you in the public realm; knowledge of special places in Mount Pleasant; what you enjoy about the neighbourhood's shopping districts; and ideas on how particular features of the public realm can reflect Mount Pleasant's essence.
 The workshop is free, but you must register, as supper will be served.

-Event date and time: Thursday, March 7, 2013, 6:00pm-9:30pm
+Event date: Thursday, March 7, 2013, 6:00pm-9:30pm

-Event location: Mount Pleasant Neighbourhood House, 800 E Broadway
+Location: Mount Pleasant Neighbourhood House, 800 E Broadway

 This workshop is supported by Weaving Policy, People and Place Together (Mount Pleasant Neighbourhood House), and by the City of Vancouver.